bonetblai/canonical-coloring/README.md

 coloring (or coarsest equitable partition) for digraphs.
 Our implementation is a bit less efficient as it uses a vector of sets to represent the current partition.

+Provided functionality computes the (canonical) quotient matrix Q for the given graph.
+The entry Q(i,j] in Q counts the number of edges from a node with color i to nodes of color j, for the (final) equitable partition.

 Source code includes a simpe class for digraphs, and two exacutables: ```simple_test```, and ```graphs_DIMACS```.
-The first computes the canonical partition for two simple graphs with initial colorings.
+The first computes the canonical partition and quotient matrix for simple graphs with given initial colorings.
 The second is a general tool to compute canonical partitions for the graphs listed in a file given as argument.
 Each file in the list must contain a graph in DIMACS format.
 A repository of such files can be found [here.](https://pallini.di.uniroma1.it/Graphs.html)